sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 The Heaviside step function is discontinuous.
 A function $f(x)$ is continuous if a small change of $x$ results in a small change in the outcome of the function.
 This is clearly not the case for the Heaviyside step function: if at 0 and moving to the negative side then the function outcome changes suddenly from 1 to 0.

 I will not elaborate much more on this function not being continuous because it is not important for the discussion at hand.
-In a next article, when we discuss the ADALINE perceptron I will get back to this.
+In a next article, when we discuss the ADALINE perceptron, I will get back to this.

 ## Learning the weights